 Why Migrate from MPLS to SD-WAN?

 Businesses are moving to cloud-based applications, which increases our reliance on the Internet to deliver WAN traffic.
 And MPLS (Multi-Protocol Label Switching) networks just can’t keep up.
+As a result, many businesses are migrating from MPLS networks to hybrid network or WAN architectures and SD-WAN technology.

 • SD-WAN delivers higher bandwidth than MPLS networks because it relies on the Internet connection to deliver performance instead of private links.
 This also means it has better local access to the Internet.